Top 5 Challenges Marketers Face When Posting Locally

 5. Training Local Teams on Social Media Best Practices

-Finally, one of the biggest challenges multi-location marketers face when posting locally is how to increase the local adoption of posting locally.
+Finally, one of the biggest challenges multi-location managers face when posting locally is how to increase the local adoption of posting locally.
 Marketers are often stretched thin with budget, time, and balancing priorities, and finding a way to get your local teams to adopt a local social media strategy effectively can prove challenging.
 In order to increase local adoption, corporate must provide local teams with brand-approved content or ads that can be easily shared or adjusted to suit the specific business needs.
 By doing so, you’ll be making their lives easier, help them grow their business, and let them focus on what they do best, actually running their business.

 Additionally, and arguably even more importantly, providing local teams with an easy-to-use tool to create and execute a local social strategy straightforward is another excellent option.
 Now that you understand the top 5 challenges businesses face when posting content and ads locally, how can your business overcome them?
 Consider the following: